 Since the time this video was filmed, I’ve started using sprouted grains in my cooking and baking, and tend to use real, grass-fed butter or coconut oil for baking as opposed to something like this product.

 I also cook with coconut sugar as I prefer that it contains more of its natural minerals than refined white sugar.

-My preferred protein powders in baking are either Egg White protein powder, Raw Protein Powder by Garden of Life or Health Force.
+My preferred protein powder in baking are either Egg White protein powder.
 You can read a pretty cool article where I picked my top 5 (from vegan to whey) and talk about how to choose the best kind and why right here.